e-CALLISTO FITS Analyzer: A Software Framework for CALLISTO Solar Radio Data: Software Implementation and Processing Workflow

+For visualization and interactive inspection, the user may then apply lower and upper display thresholds.
+If $L$ and $H$ are the selected clipping limits, the displayed or thresholded matrix is

+or equivalently $I^{*}_{i,j}=\min[\max(\widetilde{I}_{i,j},L),H]$ when noise equalization is not applied.
+These thresholds are adjustable in the graphical interface, allowing the user to tune the contrast iteratively without reloading the data.

-Burst isolation is implemented as an interactive masking operation in the time--frequency plane.
+Burst isolation is implemented as an interactive masking operation in the time-frequency plane.
 A user-defined closed region is traced around the feature of interest, producing a polygon $P$ in plot coordinates.
-This region is mapped onto the discrete grid to form a Boolean mask $M \in \{0,1\}^{N_f \times N_t}$,
+This region is mapped onto the discrete grid to form a Boolean mask,